PetyaFerreiraDeveloper/js-Fundamentals-SoftUni-challenges/README.md

 # js-Fundamentals-SoftUni

-The solutions for the challenges from the JavaScript fundamentals course
+My solutions for the challenges from the JavaScript fundamentals course in SoftUni